The service description files for Dinit each describe a

 (standard output and standard error streams) will be appended to this

-file.
+settings.
 This setting has no effect if the service is set to run on the

 console (via the runs-on-console, starts-on-console, or